 Restart your computer and check if the font problem persists.

-- Run the FontCache service and reboot your device.
+- Run the FontCache service and then reboot your device.

-If you don’t have a Windows 10 (Windows 8.1) installation image, you can copy the directory with the original fonts from another computer running the same OS version or use ready font archives that can be downloaded from the links below:
+Suppose you don’t have a Windows installation image.
+In that case, you can copy the directory containing the original font files from another computer running the same OS version, or use ready font archives that can be downloaded from the links below:

 - Default fonts for Windows 8 – DefaultFontsWin8.zip (197 MB);